 Everyone’s road to retirement is personal, with twists and turns that are unique to their situation.
 Yet most of us grapple with the same, sometimes elusive, questions, usually starting with “how much?”.
 Of course, no one knows the precise answers to these questions because you don’t know what life—or the markets—will bring.
 Still, you need to know where you stand to make decisions along the way that will help you have choices as retirement nears.

-"Our guideposts can help you take the wheel, and have greater confidence, no matter what surprises the markets or life deliver,” says Ken Hevert, senior vice president of retirement at Fidelity.
+"Our guideposts can help you take the wheel, and have greater confidence, no matter what surprises the markets or life deliver,” says Ken Hevert, Fidelity senior vice president of retirement.

 Our guideposts or “retirement math” may help you stay on track for your retirement, even if it’s miles away.
 They can help you set goals, monitor progress, and make adjustments along the way.
 And each of these retirement numbers can help you answer a key retirement question:

 - Where will my retirement income come from?
 Every journey should begin with a goal.
 Until you know the goal, it is hard to figure out whether you are on the right path.
 If you are many years away from retirement, estimating your spending needs in retirement could be particularly challenging.
 However, one handy way to think about your retirement income goal is in terms of where your income will come from in retirement.
 The important thing is to determine what percentage of your final preretirement annual income you may need to generate from your retirement savings accounts like 401(k)s, 403(b)s, and IRAs, plus pensions.
 (Read Viewpoints: Where will my retirement income come from?)